The Charities

 BRITISH THOROUGHBRED RETRAINING CENTRE

-The British Thoroughbred Retraining Centre was founded by Carrie Humble MBE in 1991 and from the very first the enthusiastic support of Sir Peter O'Sullevan was crucial to its success.
+The British Thoroughbred Retraining Centre was founded by Carrie Humble MBE in 1991 and from the very start the enthusiastic support of Sir Peter O'Sullevan was crucial to its success.

 Thanks in no small part to Sir Peter's support, we can look back and reflect on the hundreds of horses that have been helped to find new homes through the work of the Centre and are still being helped as we never sell horses we are gifted, but carefully match them to loaners and send them out on a lifetime loan.

-We have plans to double the size of the yard and to develop the Centre, not only for our core business which is the retraining and rehoming of thoroughbreds, but also as an education centre to ensure best practice is maintained in this ever increasingly popular area of the equestrian pleasure industry.
+BTRC are the leader in the field of Aftercare and have been supporting vulnerable Thoroughbreds for over 30 years.
+We continue to develop the Centre, not only for our core business, which is the retraining and rehoming of thoroughbreds, but also as an education centre to ensure best practice is maintained in this ever increasingly popular area of the equestrian pleasure industry.
+Since 2022 BTRC have established an important community engagement project, Horses Helping the Community, in which the work of the BTRC expands to the non-equine community to support with positive mental health and wellbeing.

 To continue this important work, we rely on the generosity of organisations and individuals and chief among them has been the unwavering support of Sir Peter and his Charitable Trust for which we are extremely grateful.